 - Log into Drift and navigate to your Playbooks tab within the app

-- Click the green "New Playbook" button on the top right corner, then choose "Chat" to go to the Marketplace
+- Click the green "Create new Playbook" button on the top right corner

 - Customize the Playbook's messages, questions, CTAs, etc..